 Whether you are an accountant or a decision-maker the language of business finance is rooted in accounting.
 Whatever your role is in the business, it’s worth grasping the basics of this language.
 Every transaction a company makes, whether it’s selling coffee, taking out a loan or purchasing an asset, has a debit and credit.
 This ensures a complete record of financial events is tracked and can be accurately represented by financial reports.

-Your profit & loss organises your revenue and expense accounts whilst your balance sheet organises your asset, liability and equity accounts.
+Your profit and loss organises your revenue and expense accounts whilst your balance sheet organises your asset, liability and equity accounts.
 The double entry process connects these reports together.
 A single transaction will have impacts across all reports due to the way debits and credits work.
 So grasping these basics helps you delve into these reports and understand the financial story they tell.

-Brixx, our financial forecasting tool, helps you with this process further.
+Brixx, our financial forecasting software, helps you with this process further.
 The software handles all the accounting work.
 When you enter any forecast activity, the double-entry process is completed for you, saving you time and giving you confidence in the numbers.
 It means you can spend more time analysing the results.
 Get started today with a free 7-day trial!

 Learn more